 Staff training must include detailed instruction on how to respond to a variety of emergency situations.
-Staff should also be able to recognize and respond to behavior, information, and related indicators that warn of impending problems.
-In addition, middle and high school employees must receive adequate training on the operation of the school's anonymous safety tip line.
+In addition, staff should be able to recognize and respond to behavior, information, and related indicators that warn of impending problems.
 School personnel must teach and review with students (1) safety procedures, including fire safety procedures; (2) precautions for handling chemicals or potentially dangerous equipment; and (3) appropriate responses to threats to school safety.
-Middle and high school students must also be informed of the anonymous safety tip line and its purpose and function.